PortAventura

 The main bus station is located next to the train station.
 The extensive and regular bus service links Mayrhofen to the surrounding valleys, so once you've hopped on a bus it won't be long until you're in the Tux valley, Finkenberg, or at the Zillergrund Reservoir.

 Both the Ahorn and the Penkenbahn cable cars are open throughout the summer, giving you access to the best views of the Ziller Valley.
-Both will be open from May until mid-October, with the Ahorn running from 8.30am – 5pm, and the Penkenbahn running from 9am – 5pm.
+The Penkenbahn will be open from May until mid-October, running from 9am - 5pm.
+The Ahorn will be open from June until mid-October, running from 8.30am - 5pm.

 Nestled in the Ziller Valley, Mayrhofen is at the centre of over 200km of walking trails.
 Many of these wind through the Zillertal Alps Nature Park, perfect if you're looking for peace and seclusion.
 You can also stroll along the Ziller River promenade or take the local bus to Zillergrund and spend the day rambling through remote valleys.
 There are plenty of summer lifts which ascend directly from Mayrhofen, such as the Ahorn and Penken lifts – so you can soar over Alpine meadows, dotted with flora and mountain cows, and get access to gentle panorama trails with incredible views of the four valleys.